Ed94/zpl/README.md

 Tools used:

-* [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to clean up the doe formatting.
+* [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to clean up the formatting (some files are pretty egregious...).
 * [refactor](https://github.com/Ed94/refactor) to clean up the library for usage in cpp mostly, or change the c_namespace.

 The `.clang-format` is located within the code directory, replace or adjust to suit your conventions.